reframejs/reframe/docs/overview.template.md

  So, creating an HTML-static React app is simply a matter of setting `htmlIsStatic: true` to all page configs.
  An app can be a mix: Some pages can be HTML-static, some HTML-dynamic, some DOM-static, and some DOM-dynamic.

-Reframe supports a high varitety of app types you can choose from by simply configurating your page configs.
+So, Reframe supports a high varitety of app types you can choose from by simply configurating your page configs.

 In the following we create a web app by defining one page config `HelloPage`.